 Applicable Remarks /

-Domilation Duint Decembration Consent / Permit Governing Relevance to Implementation Daamamailailite.
+Consent / Permit Governing Relevance to Implementation

 Regulation Brief Description Requirement Agency Subproject Phase Responsibility

+evaluation and

-evaluation and approval of EC.
+approval of EC.

 National Provides an effective Under this Act, the

 Environment system of conserving IEE of the

 Protection Act and protecting the subproject will be

 2007 environment and reviewed by NEC.

-2007 established the NEC The provisions of
+established the NEC The provisions of

 and other designated the EMP will be

 Competent followed during

 Authorities and subproject

 advisory committees implementation to

 responsible for ensure

 independently compliance with

 regulating and this Act.

 promoting

 sustainable

 development.

 Bhutan Sets minimum The subproject is

 Environmental standards for i) expected to emit

 Standards 2010, ambient water quality, pollutants during

 and Drinking ii) industrial effluent construction and

 Water Quality discharge standards, operation phases,

 Standards 2016 iii) standard for and will be

 sewerage effluents, required to

-iv) ambient air quality, comply with
+iv) ambient air quality, v) industrial emission comply with

-v) industrial emission applicable

-standards, vi) standards.
+/ applicable standards.

-workplace emission Applicable
+standards, vi) workplace emission Applicable

-standards, vii) vehicle emission standards environmental standards for the
+standards, vii) vehicle environmental

+emission standards standards for the

-and, viii) noise level
+and, viii) noise level subproject are

-limits. subproject are ambient air, noise
+limits. ambient air, noise

-IIIIIII. level limits, and
+innito. level limits, and

 drinking water

 quality.
 PMU will

 ensure

 compliance of

-Regulation Brief Description Applicable Consent / Permit Requirement Governing Agency Remarks / Relevance to Subproject Implementation Phase Responsib oility Waste Managem ont Contractor(s) to applicable environmental standards during construction.
-Waste Management Waste Prevention and Management Act of Bhutan 2009 Institutional framework on waste management to reduce generation at source, promotes segregation, reuse, and recycling, storage, transportation, environmentally-sound treatment and disposal of waste, and monitoring procedures and coordination at every organizational level Waste disposal permit Trashi Yangtse Thromde The subproject is a potential generator of solid wastes during construction and operation phases.
+Regulation Brief Description Applicable Consent / Permit Requirement Governing Agency Remarks / Relevance to Subproject Implementation Phase Responsit oility Contractor(s) to applicable environmental standards during construction.
+Waste Managem 1 1 1 1 Waste Prevention and Management Act of Bhutan 2009 Institutional framework on waste management to reduce generation at source, promotes segregation, reuse, and recycling, storage, transportation, environmentally- sound treatment and disposal of waste, and monitoring procedures and coordination at every organizational level Waste disposal permit Trashi Yangtse Thromde The subproject is a potential generator of solid wastes during construction and operation phases.
 The subproject will comply with this Act and ensure waste segregation, collection, storage and disposal as per Thromde requirements.
-Design Phase / Pre-construction Phase / Construction Phase / Operation Phase PMU, Contractor, NHDCL PIU, Waste Prevention and Management Regulation 2012 (amended 2016) This regulation establishes procedures and requirements to implement the Waste Prevention and Management Act2009.
-Water 1 • Water Act of Bhutan 2011 Ensures that water resources are protected, conserved, and/or managed in an economically efficient, socially No specific permit required, but any development project needs to comply with the provisions of this National Environment Commission The subproject has the potential to impact the nearest surface water (Kholongchhu) Design Phase / Pre-construction Phase / Construction Phase / Operation Phase PMU, Contractor, NHDCL PIU,
+Design Phase / Pre-construction Phase / Construction Phase / Operation Phase PMU, Contractor, NHDCL PIU, Waste This regulation Prevention and Management Regulation 2012 (amended 2016) establishes procedures and requirements to implement the Waste Prevention and Management Act2009.
+Water Water Act of Bhutan 2011 Ensures that water resources are protected, conserved, and/or managed in an economically efficient, socially No specific permit required, but any development project needs to comply with the provisions of this National Environment Commission The subproject has the potential to impact the nearest surface water (Kholongchhu) Design Phase / Pre-construction Phase / Construction Phase / Operation Phase PMU, Contractor, NHDCL PIU,

-Regulation Brief Description Applicable Consent / Permit Requirement Governing Agency Remarks / Relevance to Subproject Implementation Phase Responsibility equitable, and environmentally sustainable manner.
-Act and regulation. and needs to comply with this Act.
+Regulation Brief Description Applicable Consent / Permit Requirement Governing Agency Remarks / Relevance to Subproject Implementation Phase Responsibility Water Regulation of Bhutan 2014 Brief Descriptionequitable,andenvironmentallysustainable manner.Sustainable manner.Promulgatedtoenforce the objectivesand purposes of theWaterAct 2011,effectively implementandenforceandenforceWaterAct 2011,effectively implementandenforcetheWaterAct by theCompetentAuthorities;andresponsibilitiesofdesignatedCompetentAuthorities and other Act and regulation.
+Agency and needs to comply with this Act.
 The project will ensure that the site is located at least 30m away from any river or stream.
-Water Regulation of Bhutan 2014 Promulgated to enforce the objectives and purposes of the Water Act 2011, effectively implement and enforce the Water Act by the Competent Authorities; and identify roles and responsibilities of designated Competent Authorities and other relevant organizations.
 The subproject is expected to generate wastewater that could potentially impact the environment during construction and operation phases.
 PMU will ensure compliance with the requirements of this Act.
+Phase Responsibility relevant organizations.
 Forestry and Bio Forest and Nature Conservation Rules 2000 (revised 2006, 2017) Provides rules for project activities that involve clearing and felling of trees, blasting, etc. It also define activities that are prohibited in forested areas, outlines procedures for sourcing sand and gravel, peat, stone, Tree felling permit, if applicable to the site.
 Trashi Yangtse Thromde, Environment Division/Forest Range Office The subproject will not impact any protected areas, critical habitats or endangered species.
 However, the subproject is expected to cut 5 trees at the site, which requires permission from Design Phase / Pre-construction Phase PMU, PIU, Contractor